MollyH1391/MollyH1391.github.io/README.md

 The project was developed using **ASP.NET Core MVC**, with a layered architecture of **Repository Pattern + Service Layer**.
 The front-end utilizes JavaScript and Vue, with data retrieved through API requests using Fetch/Axios, and the back-end utilizes LINQ queries for CRUD operations.
 Notion was used as a project management tool to enhance schedule management and team collaboration efficiency.
 Additionally, GitHub and Azure DevOps were used for version control and CI/CD pipeline to ensure application quality.

 **Selenium** was used for web testing, with test methods written to simulate user behavior, increasing testing efficiency and reducing the likelihood of human error.
-Finally, Azure DevOps **blue-green deployment** was utilized to enhance rollback capability and reduce risk when adding or modifying the application.
+Finally, **Azure DevOps** was utilized to automated build and enabled **blue-green deployment**, achieving efficient collaborative development and deployment, reducing code conflicts and streamlining processes, enhancing application availability, and improving overall efficiency.

 ## The design logic of Software Layered Architecture Pattern